Is wood-based bioenergy climate friendly if it comes from residues?

 • Even the use of sawmill residues for energy does not result in a positive climate balance and, furthermore, there such residues have long been fully utilised (including to provide processing heat for sawmills);

-• Large-scale removal of + or slash from forest floors harms the health of soils, biodiversity, future tree growth and causes high emissions of CO2 from soils.
+• Large-scale removal of brush or slash from forest floors harms the health of soils, biodiversity, future tree growth and causes high emissions of CO2 from soils.

 Thus, limiting subsidies to burning wood from wood processing or forestry residues, let alone so-called ‘low-value’ wood, cannot protect climate, forests, and biodiversity.